 Every patient’s situation is different, and costs will vary depending on the type of denture you get as well as other factors.
 In many cases, your dental insurance plan will at least partially cover dentures.
 We’ll help you create an estimate of the total costs and make sure your new smile is affordable.

 Although you now know a bit more about dentures in Zionsville, there’s a good chance you probably still have many questions about how they work, what life is like while wearing them, and how often they need to be replaced.
 Fortunately, Dr. Julovich and his team have compiled a list of common questions asked by patients.
-With the following answers, you can hopefully begin to feel more confident in your decision to choose dentures; however, if you still have questions and need assistance, please contact our office.
+With the following answers, you can hopefully begin to feel more confident in your decision to choose dentures; however, if you still have questions and need assistance, please contact our dental office.

 Most patients are required to wait 6-8 weeks before receiving dentures.
 However, this is ultimately dependent upon the type of denture you will receive.
 During this timeframe, your gums will be able to heal correctly, also making it possible to ensure that your dentures fit correctly when placed.
 If you are receiving immediate dentures, they can be placed the same day as your extraction.
 While you will be able to eat and speak clearly immediately, your dentist won’t have the opportunity to preview your smile first, and your bone and gums can change as your mouth heals from surgery.